SpintroniK/eXaDrumsServer/README.md

 ## Dependencies

 eXaDrumsServer depends on eXaDrums and libeXaDrums.
 In order to install libeXaDrums, please refer to the [project's page](https://github.com/SpintroniK/libeXaDrums).
+Note that the best way to do that, is to get the latest realease's packages and install them.
+In particular, the libexadrums-dev package is required, as it provides the header files that are needed to compile this project.

 The project also needs the configuration files from eXaDrums.
 Although it only needs the Data folder, it is best to clone the entire [eXaDrums repository](https://github.com/SpintroniK/eXaDrums) and compile the project to make sure that the configuration is right.